zigster64/zts/README.md

 ## Selectively print sections from the template

-This is normally done by adding syntax to the template such as
+In the traditional Template-Driven approach, this is normally done by adding syntax to the template such as
 ```
 Hey There
   You owe us some money !